OSU football: Jermar Jefferson cleared to play, David Morris out for season

 “Trevon is doing a little bit better than (Flemings) but he’s still not 100% certain,” Smith said.

-David Morris was expected to make a big impact in Oregon State’s defensive secondary this season, but he has hardly seen the field due to both football-related injuries and COVID-19 testing results.
+David Morris was expected to make a big impact in the defensive secondary this season, but has hardly seen the field due to both football-related injuries and COVID-19 testing results.

 On Thursday, Smith said the junior safety is shutting it down for the season.